PTSD and Gut Health: Exploring the Brain-Gut Connection in Trauma

 The Gut’s Influence on Neurotransmitters and Inflammation in the Brain.

-The gut microbiome plays a crucial role in producing neurotransmitters, including serotonin, dopamine, and gamma-aminobutyric acid (GABA), which help regulate mood, cognition, and stress responses.
+The gut microbiome influences the production and regulation of neurotransmitters such as serotonin, dopamine, and GABA, which play important roles in mood, cognition, and stress responses.
 Dysbiosis, or microbial imbalance, can increase intestinal permeability, allowing inflammatory molecules to enter the bloodstream.
 This chronic systemic inflammation can affect the brain and potentially worsen anxiety, depression, and cognitive symptoms often associated with PTSD.

 Key Gut Health Issues Associated with PTSD